barchart/marketdata-api-js/docs/content/quick_start.md

 ## Demos

-Two prebuilt applications were built with this SDK.
+Two sample applications were built with this SDK.
 They could provide some insight into SDK features and usage.

 ### Web Browsers